PieterKas/agent2agent-auth-framework/draft-klr-aiagent-auth.md

 --- back

 # Acknowledgments
-The authors would like to thank Sean O'Dell for providing valuable input and feedback for this work.
+The authors would like to thank Sean O'Dell for providing valuable input and feedback on this work.